Port scanners and port checker tools are the most essential parts of finding the open ports and the status of the port.

 What is the Open Port Scanner?

-An open port scanner is a tool which is used to check the external IP address and identify open ports on the connection.
+An open port scanner is a tool that is used to check the external IP address and identify open ports on the connection.

-Few ports, such as port 25, are usually blocked at the ISP level trying to intercept suspicious task.
+Few ports, such as port 25, are usually blocked at the ISP level trying to intercept suspicious tasks.